 As the HTTP request flows through individual modules, delay in execution or errors might occur at any of the modules involved in the request.
-To identify the root cause of any delay or errors in request processing, module wise information (such as response time of individual modules) would enhance the debuggability of the Apache web server.
+To identify the root cause of any delay or errors in request processing, module wise information (such as response time of individual modules) would enhance the debuggability of the Apache HTTP Server.

 Installing OpenTelemetry Module in Target System

-To make use of apache OpenTelemetry module, use the following steps to extract the package and install on the target system where apache is installed.
+To make use of the OpenTelemetry module for Apache HTTP Server, use the following steps to extract the package and install on the target system where Apache HTTP Server is installed.